coderefinery/ffmpeg-editlist/README.md

-## Installation and dependencies.
+## Installation and dependencies

-This is a single-file script in Python, no installation is needed.
+This is on PyPI, may be installed with `pip install ffmpeg-editlist`.
+The only dependency is PyYAML so it might be reasonable to install with `pip install --user`.
+This creates a `ffmpeg-editlist` command in your environment.

+For usage without installing, `ffmpeg_editlist.py` works as stand-alone with only `pyyaml`.

-It depends on the `ffmpeg` command line utility and PyYAML (pip:
+It depends on the `ffmpeg` command line utility, which must be installed through the operating system.
-`pyyaml`).
 Version requirements of `ffmpeg` are currently unknown.